AdamRose1/Cloud_Hacking/Flaws.Cloud.md

 Step 2:  Check for backups with: grep -i backup file.txt <br>
 That should find a snapshot of "snap-0b49342abd1bdcb89" (unfortunately there is currently an issue where this snapshot is not in the output to the describe-snapshots command).

 Step 3: Mount this snapshot on our own ec2 instance to see the snapshot data.
-To do this, first create a new volume on our own user (to do this we can use the aws free account we created earlier): aws --profile testing ec2 create-volume --snapshot-id snap-0b49342abd1bdcb89 --availability-zone us-west-2a --region us-west-2  <br>
+To do this, first create a new volume on our own user (to do this we can use the aws free account we created earlier): aws --profile testing ec2 create-volume --snapshot-id snap-0b49342abd1bdcb89 --availability-zone us-west-2a --region us-west-2

-*Need to guess the correct region until the command works, there aren’t that many us regions so it’s not too long to guess this right.  <br>
+*Need to guess the correct region until the command works, there aren’t that many US regions so it doesn't take long to guess the correct region

 Next, create an ec2 instance on our user and attach this volume to that ec2. <br>

 Next, ssh into the ec2 instance, run lsblk to find the attached volume, and then mount the volume by running: sudo mount /dev/xvda /mnt

 Step 4: Go to /mnt and look around for credentials.
 Checking in /home/ubuntu/.bash_history shows a username and password of  flaws:nCP8xigdjpjyiXgJ7nJu7rw5Ro68iE8M